objekx/objecx-ui/README.md

 - HTML-first design system
 - No dependency on React, Vue, or other frameworks
 - Fully responsive components
-- Consistent Velin design language
+- Consistent Objecx design language
 - Predefined CSS variables for easy theming
 - Web components for zero-boilerplate usage
 - Individual HTML/CSS files for standalone use